-\Note: In principle, an ErrorMessage can also be sent by receiver to sender at any process steps as result of previous incorrect message.
+Note: In principle, an ErrorMessage can also be sent by receiver to sender at any process steps as result of previous incorrect message.
 In most cases the erroneous message has to be corrected and sent again.
 Exception: Error Message after a PathRequestMessage can end the process, too.

-in most cases in e enoneous message has to be connected and semi-again.
-Exception.
-Error message after a Paintequestimessage can end the process, bo. \\Note: ReceiptConfirmationMessage is send after a technical check that a message was received successfull, otherwise Error-Message.
+in most cases the emoneous message has to be corrected and sent again.
+Exception: Error Message after a Pathrequestwessage can end the process, too.
+Note: ReceiptConfirmationMessage is send after a technical check that a message was received successfull, otherwise Error-Message.
 It has to be done after receiving any kind of message.

-\\\Note: Internal process step by IM; depending on network statement no message exchange with RA
+Note: Internal process step by IM; depending on network statement no message exchange with RA

-\\\\Note: In process type "request" It is allowed to change TRIDv00 or ROID in PathRequestMessage with MS = modification
+Note: In process type "request" It is allowed to change TRIDv00 or ROID in PathRequestMessage with MS = modification

-\\\\Note: Depending on specific network statement it is allowed to send modification/deletion of PathRequestMessage by RA after receiving draft offer in observation phase.
+Note: Depending on specific network statement it is allowed to send modification/deletion of PathRequestMessage by RA after receiving draft offer in observation phase.